 of SCF Network

-SCF network is a submarine cable of about 3,000 km connecting 13 islands in the Eastern Caribbean with 14 landing points: Trinidad, Grenada, St Vincent, St Lucia, Martinique, Dominica, Baillif (Guadeloupe), Jarry (Guadeloupe), Antigua, St Kitts, St Barth, St. Martin, St. Croix, Puerto Rico.
-It is the latest submarine network in the region and its ring architecture provides best-in-class resiliency.
-Furthermore, various SCF swap agreements with other submarine fiber networks of the Caribbean, contributes to improved protection and restoration of the branches or omnibus sections.
-Its overall diversity scheme makes SCF the most reliable network of the Eastern Caribbean Region.
-In St. Croix, the SCF network interconnects with the MAC network (Mid Atlantic Crossing) Level 3, connecting Miami and New York in a ring self-healing architecture.
-SCF network can also provide capacity for services to Europe including Paris thanks to the AC-1 and AC-2 networks (Atlantic Crossing).
+The SCF network is a submarine cable of approximately 3000 km connecting 15 islands in the Eastern Caribbean with 16 landing points: Trinidad, Grenada, St Vincent, Barbados, St Lucia, Martinique, Dominica, Baillif (Guadeloupe), Jarry (Guadeloupe), Antigua, Montserrat, St Kitts, St Barths, Saint-Martin, Sainte-Croix, Puerto Rico.
+SCF is the most recenet network in the region and its ring architecture provides great resiliency.
+In addition, mutual restoration agreements with other networks in the Region contribute to improving the protection and restoration of branches or omnibus sections.
+Its global architecture uses technology from the market leaders and includes route diversity, making it the most reliable network in the Eastern

-SCF architecture is based on two main legs :
+The architecture of SCF is based on two main branches :

-The service layer is mainly based on multiservice platforms 1660SM and 1678MCC from Alcatel Lucent and 6500 from Ciena.
+The Service layer is based on the multiservice platforms 1660SM and 1678MCC from Alcatel Lucent and 6500 from Ciena.